The makeshift town of Slab City in the Colorado Desert might not be glamorous, but over 1,000 nomads call it home during the winter.

 As one Slabber, George Sisson, who runs an Airbnb in the community, explains, "Here you don't mess with people's business unless they steal your shit."

 Some find solace in the simple life.
 Others have banded together to provide some escape from the monotony.
-Slab City has its own community and event center named The Range, which hosts a yearly prom.
+Indeed, Slab City has its own community and event center named The Range, which hosts a yearly prom.

 Knight came to Slab City from Vermont, where he had lived off a variety of odd jobs that involved welding and painting.
 Knight arrived in the community in the 1980s with a hot air balloon in tow.
 Originally, his plan was to use the community as a base for a transcontinental balloon trip.
 But after the balloon refused to float, he decided to put down roots instead.